1991–92 NFL playoffs: NFC: Washington Redskins 41, Detroit Lions 10

 However, Washington scored 24 unanswered points in the second half, starting with Lohmiller's 28-yard field goal that was set up by Rypien's 45-yard completion to tight end Terry Orr, making the score 20–10.
 On Detroit's second drive of the third quarter, they moved the ball 45 yards to the Redskins' 21-yard line, but on third and 5, linebacker Andre Collins sacked Kramer for a 5-yard loss.
 Then Murray's 44-yard field goal attempt was blocked by Jumpy Geathers.
 Rypien completed a 31-yard pass to Art Monk on the Redskins' ensuing drive, and followed it up with a 45-yard touchdown pass to Gary Clark that gave the Redskins a 27–10 lead.
 He added a 21-yard touchdown pass to Monk in the fourth quarter, while Darrell Green finished off the scoring by returning an interception 32 yards for a score.

 After the game, the Redskins dedicated their win to WUSA sports anchor Glenn Brenner, who died from a brain tumor two days after the game.

-To date, this is the last time either franchise has advanced as far the Conference Championship game.

 This was the final postseason game at RFK Stadium.
 The Redskins went 11–1 at the facility in the playoffs, losing only a 1984 divisional-round game to the Bears.

 This was the second postseason meeting between the Lions and Redskins.
 Washington won the only previous meeting.

-This loss began a nine-game postseason skid for the Lions which is active heading into the 2022 season.
-The last eight have all been in the wild card round, including a 27-13 setback to the Redskins at FedEx Field in 1999.
+This loss began a nine-game postseason skid for the Lions which ended in the 2023 season.
+The last eight were in the wild card round, including a 27-13 setback to the Redskins at FedEx Field in 1999.
+In 2024, they ended the streak in a win against the Los Angeles Rams in the Wild Card round.
+It would be a long time before either franchise advanced to the NFC Championship Game again, with Detroit returning there in 2023, the same year they ended their playoff losing streak.
+Washington would end their drought a year later in 2024, by defeating the Lions again in the Divisional round.